Ernanm280/ticket-lifecycle/README.md

 - Create a new ticket with the following details:
   - Subject: Adobe not opening invoices
   - Details: Provide a brief description of the issue.

+  **Ticket Handling**
+  Actions taken:
+  - Set Priority → Sev-B (4 hour SLA)
+  - Assign to → Support Department

+Why:
+This issue affects a single department and does not halt overall business operations, making it medium priority.

 <img width="833" height="968" alt="Screenshot 2026-02-27 223047" src="https://github.com/user-attachments/assets/8cbea6f2-9e21-4b4c-b190-4f4163c254da" />